pyrielt/TetrisPlatformer/README.md

 - Pyriel

-## Features:

-Two Gamemodes:
+# Gamemodes

 - Solo
-  - (Plays much like regular Tetris.)
+  - Play Tetris just the way it is!
 - Duo: 1 "Piece" and 1 "Player"
-  - Piece: (Much like regular Tetris.)
+  - Piece: Place pieces like in a normal game of Tetris.
   - Player: Small, vulnerable character who can move and jump.
-    - If a block is placed where the Player is, the Player gets eliminated which puts an end to the game.
+    - If a block is placed where the Player is, the Player gets eliminated, which puts an end to the game.
-    - Any (technical) square occupied by the Player counts as filled for line clearing.
+    - Any square occupied by the Player counts as filled for line clearing.
     - Will you cooperate or fight each other?
-It's up to you to figure that out!
+It's up to you to figure that out

+## Controls and UI

 Controls (liste in-game):
 - General: